mongodb/leafygreen-ui/.changeset/thick-bees-bow.md

 '@leafygreen-ui/tokens': patch
 ---

-Removes explicit type definition so that color tokens can be auto-completed by `as const` definition rather than resolving to `strings`
+Provides support for auto-complete by removing explicit type definitions and leveraging `as const`